 I started my single mom journey as a pregnant college student.
 People kept asking me if I was going to stay in school.
 I thought that was the oddest question.
 I was making minimum wage, which was $3.35/hour and $2.01/hour plus tips at my various jobs.
 What future could I possibly have if I left school?

 So I went.
 I worked hard and I studied hard.
 I was so grateful for my town's new free Medicaid prenatal clinic that I didn't even mind being announced as the first low income pregnant lady to use it.
 Ok... that's not true.
 I was embarrassed as hell to waddle in there, but I went.
-I was determined to have this baby, and determined to stay in school, so off I went.
+I was determined to have this baby and determined to stay in school, so off I went.
 I dealt with the stares, the whispers, the fact that my child's father was nowhere to be found, but I kept going.
 I had a child to raise, and I needed money to do it.
 My ticket to that money was an education.

 I was a single mom nearly every step of the way.

 Therefore, you can imagine my frustration when I was constantly bombarded in the media and by politicians with messages about how ineffective I was because she was a single mom.
 I heard how poorly my kids were going to turn out... that they were going to be fat, poor, promiscuous, and drop out of high school.
 At first I ignored it, and then I thought, "What the heck?
 I am not raising my children any differently than I was raised by my married parents."
 I didn't know if I was normal, or if what the pundits were saying was normal, but I wanted to send a new message.